Corporate social responsibility and employee citizenship behavior: The distinct moderating role of responsible leadership

 Saks, A. M. (2006).
 Antecedents and consequences of employee engagement.
 Journal of Managerial Psychology, 21(7), 600–619. https://doi.org/10.1108/02683940610690169

 Shen, C.-C., Chang, Y.-R., & Liu, D.-J. (2020).
-Rural tourism and environmental sustainability—a study on a model for assessing the developmental potential of organic agritourism.
+Rural tourism and environmental sustainability - A study on a model for assessing the developmental potential of organic agritourism.
 Sustainability (Switzerland), 12(22), 1–16. https://doi.org/10.3390/su12229642

-Tang, H., Loi, R., & Lai, S. W. (2024).
-Employees go green: the roles of perceived CSR and intrinsic motivation.
-Evidence-Based HRM, 12(2), 407–420. https://doi.org/10.1108/EBHRM-11-2022-0287
+Tang, H., Loi, R., & Lai, S. W. (2024, May).
+Employees go green: the roles of perceived corporate social responsibility and intrinsic motivation.
+In Evidence-based HRM: a Global Forum for Empirical Scholarship (Vol. 12, No. 2, pp. 407-420).
+Emerald Publishing Limited. https://doi.org/10.1108/EBHRM-11-2022-0287

 Trinh, T. H., Nguyen, K. H. L., Nguyen, T. P. T., & Nguyen, V. A. (2025).
 Corporate social responsibility in hospitality: A bibliometric overview and analysis.
 Geo Journal of Tourism and Geosites, 58(1), 364–375.